liodegar/etl-rest-api/README.md

 ## Getting Started

-In order to start the application and run the APIs, you should execute from a command line the following instruction:
+In order to start the application locally and run the APIs, you should execute from a command line the following instruction:

 `./mvnw spring-boot:run`